kojiishi/tweak-css-tests/README.md

 Tweak CSS Tests
 ===============

-A bookmarklet that helps you running [CSS Test Suites] on your browser.
+A bookmarklet that helps you running the [CSS Test Suites] on your browser.

 ## Overview

-As CSS syntax could change during the development,
+CSS syntax may change during the development of the specification.
-CSS Test Suites uses the most recent syntax, while the browser you want to test may support old syntaxes.
+The [CSS Test Suites] uses the most recent syntax, but the browser you want to test on may support only old syntaxes.

-This is a bookmarklet that dynamically adopt test files to old syntax on your browser.
+This bookmarklet dynamically adopts test files to old syntax on your browser.

 ## Install